 Enhance your English vocabulary

 Gaining high scores can be an easy task if the student preparing for the IELTS exam is serious and diligent in practice and preparation.
-Maintaining consistency in the preparation by working on the weaknesses and overcoming them is the key to scoring high scores.
+Maintaining consistency in the preparation by working on the weaknesses and overcoming them is the key to scoring high.

 The best strategy for matching the heading type of question in the IELTS reading module is to make the gist of each paragraph and then use the elimination method to reach the correct option.